panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 This Informational document discusses protocol mechanisms considered, and in some cases standardized, by the Internet Engineering Task Force, and considers Lessons Learned from those mechanisms.
 The intention is to inform the work of protocol designers, whether in the IRTF, the IETF, or elsewhere in the Internet ecosystem.

 As an Informational document published in the IRTF stream, this document has no authority beyond the quality of the analysis it contains.

+## A Note About Path Awareness

+The Internet architecture assumes a division between the end-to-end functionality of the transport layer and the properties of the path elements between the endpoints.
+For several decades, various communities have proposed technologies for endpoint transport layers that rely on changing the behavior of path elements along paths, or rely on determining the properties of path elements along paths and adjust their own behavior based on that understanding.

+Examples of both of these strategies are included in this document.
+More recent proposals have tended toward determining path element behavior and adjusting endpoint behavior.

 ## A Note About Path-Aware Technologies Included In This Document